 - Chronic medical diseases, including chronic inflammation or infections

 Kallmann syndrome is an inherited form of HH.
-Some patients with Kallmann’s also have anosmia (loss of the sense of smell).
+Some people with this condition also have anosmia (loss of the sense of smell).

-- In males, no development of sex characteristics, such as enlargement of the testes and penis, deepening of the voice, and facial hair
+- In boys, no development of sex characteristics, such as enlargement of the testes and penis, deepening of the voice, and facial hair

 - Inability to smell (in some cases)